DARK HISTORY OF THE POPES

 IT IS SHE WHO HAS BEEN DRUNK ON THE BLOOD OF OTHERS, AS WELL AS TRUE SAINTS OF GOD, DOWN THROUGH HISTORY.

-AGAIN, WITH SUCH RECORD, WITH HISTORY DOCUMENTING, ALL THIS HORRIBLE BLOOD-THIRSTY MINDEDNESS; IT BLOWS ME AWAY THAT THIS CHURCH CAN STILL TODAY HAVE OVER ONE BILLION FOLLOWERS AROUND THE WORLD.
+AGAIN, WITH SUCH A RECORD, WITH HISTORY DOCUMENTING, ALL THIS HORRIBLE BLOOD-THIRSTY MINDEDNESS; IT BLOWS ME AWAY THAT THIS CHURCH CAN STILL TODAY HAVE OVER ONE BILLION FOLLOWERS AROUND THE WORLD.

-THERE IS YET TO COME THE 7TH AND FINAL RESURRECTION OF THE HOLY ROMAN EMPIRE THAT WILL BRING ON THE EARTH THE GREATEST TRIBULATION THE WORLD HAS EVER SEEN SINCE THE BEGINNING OF HUMAN HISTORY, A TIME SO HORRIFIC THAT IF JESUS IS NOT SENT BACK TO EARTH, NOT ONE HUMAN ON EARTH WOULD SURVIVE; JESUS SAID SO IN MATTHEW 24.
+THERE IS YET TO COME THE 7TH AND FINAL RESURRECTION OF THE HOLY ROMAN EMPIRE, THAT WILL BRING ON THE EARTH THE GREATEST TRIBULATION THE WORLD HAS EVER SEEN SINCE THE BEGINNING OF HUMAN HISTORY, A TIME SO HORRIFIC THAT IF JESUS IS NOT SENT BACK TO EARTH, NOT ONE HUMAN ON EARTH WOULD SURVIVE; JESUS SAID SO IN MATTHEW 24.

 IT IS TIME FOR YOU TO COME OUT OF BABYLON; IT'S TIME TO BE FREE FROM ALL HER FALSE THEOLOGY; IT'S TIME FOR YOU TO GET YOUR EYES AND MIND INTO STUDYING THE HOLY BIBLE.
 AS JESUS SAID, THE TRUTH SHALL MAKE YOU FREE.